Efficient and Transferable Agentic Knowledge Graph RAG via Reinforcement Learning: Abstract

 \section{Abstract}

-Knowledge-graph retrieval-augmented generation (KG-RAG) couples large language models (LLMs) with structured, verifiable knowledge graphs (KGs) to reduce hallucinations and expose reasoning traces.
-However, many KG-RAG systems compose multiple LLM modules (e.g planning, reasoning, and responding), inflating inference cost and binding behavior to a specific target KG.
-To address this, we introduce \texttt{KG\mbox{-}R1}, an agentic KG retrieval-augmented generation (KG-RAG) framework through reinforcement learning (RL). \texttt{KG\mbox{-}R1} utilizes a single agent that interacts with KGs as its environment, learning to retrieve at each step and incorporating the retrieved information into its reasoning and generation.
-The process is optimized through end-to-end RL.
-In controlled experiments across Knowledge-Graph Question Answering(KGQA) benchmarks, our method demonstrates both \emph{efficiency} and \emph{transferability}: Using Qwen-2.5-3B, \texttt{KG\mbox{-}R1} improves answer accuracy with fewer generation tokens than prior multi-module workflow methods that use larger foundation or fine-tuned models.
-Furthermore, \texttt{KG\mbox{-}R1} enables \emph{plug and play}: after training, it maintains strong accuracy on new KGs without modification.
-These properties make \texttt{KG\mbox{-}R1} a promising KG-RAG framework for real-world deployment.
-Our code is publicly available at \href{https://github.com/Jinyeop3110/KG-R1}{\faGithub~\texttt{https://github.com/Jinyeop3110/KG-R1}}.
+Knowledge-graph retrieval-augmented generation (KG-RAG) couples large language models (LLMs) with structured, verifiable knowledge graphs (KGs) to reduce hallucination and provide reasoning traces.
+However, current KG-RAG systems often rely on fixed pipelines of multiple LLM modules (e.g., planning, reasoning, and responding), which inflate inference costs and tie performance to specific graph schemas.
+To address this, we introduce \framework{}, an agentic framework that optimizes KG-RAG through reinforcement learning (RL).
+Unlike modular workflows, \framework{} uses a single agent that interacts with KGs as its environment, learning to retrieve information at each step and incorporating it into its reasoning and generation in a unified process.
+Across Knowledge-Graph Question Answering (KGQA) benchmarks, \framework{} demonstrates both \emph{efficiency} and \emph{transferability}---using Qwen 2.5-3B, \framework{} improves answer accuracy with fewer generation tokens than prior multi-module workflow methods that use much larger foundation or fine-tuned models.
+Furthermore, \framework{} exhibits strong \emph{plug-and-play} capability: after training, maintaining accuracy on unseen KGs without retraining.
+These properties make \framework{} a promising KG-RAG framework for real-world deployment.
+Our code is publicly available at \href{https://github.com/junhongmit/KG-R1}{\faGithub~\texttt{github.com/junhongmit/KG-R1/}}.